mdhaber/scipy-github/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve Numba
+about: Create a report to help us improve SciPy

 ---